NASA-AMMOS/MMGIS/docs/pages/markdowns/Layers_Tab.md

 _type:_ string
 A file path that points to a geojson.
 If the path is relative, it will be relative to the mission's directory.
 The URL must contain a proper placeholder ending such as: `{z}/{x}/{y}.png`.
 Alternatively vectors can be served with Geodatasets.
 Simply go to "Manage Geodatasets" at the bottom left, upload a geojson and link to it in this URL field with "geodatasets:{geodataset\*name}"

+#### Controlled

+_type:_ bool
+Whether the layer can be dynamically updated or not.
+If true, the layer can be dynamically updated and the URL is not required.

 #### Legend

 _type:_ string